Doddsint History, Family Crest & Coats of Arms

 Early rolls include the Hundredorum Rolls of 1273 which listed: Benedict Dod, Northamptonshire; Peter Dod, Oxfordshire; Richard Dod, Cambridgeshire; and William Dod, Salop (Shropshire.)

 The Yorkshire Poll Tax Rolls of 1379 were the first to list the "Dodson" variant: Magota Dodson; Johannes Dod; William Daudson; Willelmus Daud; and Johannes Daudson.

 Charles Dodgson (1832-1898), the famed English writer of "Alice's Adventures in Wonderland" and many more, better known by his pen name Lewis Carroll was born in Daresbury, Cheshire.
 His father, also named Charles Dodgson (c.
 1722-1795) was born in Howden, Yorkshire.
 And his father, Christopher Dodgson (1696-1750) was born there too.

 Early History of the Doddsint family

-Another 215 words (15 lines of text) covering the years 1066 and 1379 are included under the topic Early Doddsint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Doddsint research.
+Another 148 words (11 lines of text) covering the years 1066 and 1379 are included under the topic Early Doddsint History in all our PDF Extended History products and printed products wherever possible.